 O my Father!
-I would walk before Thee this day, and be perfect.
-Thou hast commanded it; Thou givest the enabling grace.
-I would be perfect with the Lord my God.
-I would serve Thee with a perfect heart.
-I would be perfect, as the Father is perfect.
+I desire to walk in your presence this day, and be perfect.
+You have commanded it; and You give the enabling grace.
+I desire to be perfect with the Lord my God.
+I desire to serve You with a perfect heart.
+I desire to be perfect, as the Father is perfect.

-These are Thine own words, O my God!
-I would accept and obey them in childlike simplicity and trust.
+These are Your own words, O my God!
+I resolve to accept and obey them in childlike simplicity and trust.

-I thank Thee for the unspeakable gift, Thy beloved Son, who was Himself perfected through suffering and obedience in His sacrifice on the cross, and by that sacrifice hath perfected us too.
-I thank Thee that through Him Thou dost now perfect me in every good thing, Thyself working in me that which is pleasing in Thy sight.
-Thou wilt show Thyself strong to them that are of a perfect heart.
+I thank You for the unspeakable gift, Your beloved Son, who was Himself perfected through suffering and obedience in His sacrifice on the cross, and by that sacrifice has perfected us also.
+I thank You that through Him You now perfect me in every good thing, Yourself working in me that which is pleasing in Your sight.
+You will show Yourself strong to them that are of a perfect heart.

-I thank Thee, O my Father, for the blessed prospect Thy word holds out of being perfected in love here on earth; for the blessed witness of the beloved disciple to its truth in him and around him; for the power and light of the Holy Spirit that sheds abroad Thy love in our hearts, and makes it all a reality and a consciousness.
-The Lord will perfect that which concerneth me: to Him be the glory.
+I thank You, O my Father, for the blessed expectation Your word holds out of being perfected in love here on earth; for the blessed witness of the beloved disciple to its truth in him and around him; for the power and light of the Holy Spirit that sheds abroad Your love in our hearts, and makes it all a reality and a consciousness.
+The Lord will perfect that which concerns me: to Him be the glory.
 Amen.